 When additional volume is required in the breast, and to increase fullness in the upper half, we may suggest placement of breast implants to improve your results.
 Implants can be placed with all the mastopexy techniques mentioned above.
 During your consultation, we will be able to described and detail which approach would be best for you.

 We perform this procedure under general anesthesia in the operating room at the Lawrence Surgery Center or Lawrence Memorial Hospital.
 The procedure varies greatly in length depending on the extent of surgery we need to do and whether we are also placing implants, but generally runs 1½- 3 hours.
 Once we have achieved the shape we want, we close your incisions with sutures that dissolve over time.
-You will be placed in a surgical bra, and drains may occasionally be used.
-You will be kept in the recovery area for 1-2 hours until you are ready to go home.
+You will be placed in a surgical bra and kept in the recovery area for 1-2 hours until you are ready to go home.

 As mentioned above, a breast lift is often combined with the placement of breast implants (augmentation-mastopexy).
 It also can be performed at the same time as other body contouring procedures such as abdominoplasty (“mommy makeover”), liposuction, thigh lift, and other procedures.
 We also have patients who choose to undergo facial cosmetic procedures at the same time as their breast operation.
 Patients appreciate being able to have these other procedures done while they are already asleep in the operating room so they can have a single recovery period.
 Of course, not all procedures are appropriate to be combined on a given patient, so be sure to ask.
 We don’t want to jeopardize your outcome or safety for the sake of convenience.

 Over 100,000 breast lift procedures were performed in the US in 2018.
 Almost 70% of patients were between the ages of 30 and 55.

 5 Reasons why you should have your breast lift procedure performed at Lawrence Plastic Surgery: